 Loads the .gro file format in the OpenMM system platform.
 The input files are generated using SMOG2 software with the flag -OpenSMOG.
 Details on how to create the files can be found in the SMOG2 User Manual.
-A tutorial on how to generate the inputs files for the default all-atom and C-alpha models can be found here.
+Tutorial on how to generate the inputs files can be found on the smog-server page, or here.

-Parameters Grofile (file, required) - Initial structure for the MD simulations in .gro file format generated by SMOG2 software with the flag -OpenSMOG.
+Parameters Grofile (file, required) - Initial structure for the MD simulations in .gro file format.
+This is typically generated by SMOG2 with the flag -OpenSMOG.
 (Default value: None).